alexkasema/alx-backend/0x02-i18n/README.md

 msgid	English	French
 logged_in_as	"You are logged in as %(username)s."
 "Vous êtes connecté en tant que %(username)s." not_logged_in	"You are not logged in."
 "Vous n'êtes pas connecté."
+## 6-app.py, templates/6-index.html
+Change your get_locale function to use a user’s preferred local if it is supported.

+The order of priority should be

+Locale from URL parameters
+Locale from user settings
+Locale from request header
+Default locale
+Test by logging in as different users